A Definitive Guide to Rolling Papers

 Gold Rolling Paper – For the cannabis smoker seeking a little more bling in their life and a little less cash, 24K gold rolling papers may be perfect.
 Loved for the novelty, gold rolling papers sell for around $40 for a 12 pack of papers.
 So, if you’re hosting Snoop Dogg this weekend, or just want to splurge for a special occasion, this may be the ticket.
 Safe to consume as they are made from a blend of edible gold and hemp.

 Flavored Rolling Papers – Adding a burst of flavor to joints everywhere, flavor-infused papers are intended to tingle the taste buds.
-While some may be artificially flavored, other may be infused with organic terpenes, there are dozens of flavors to choose from including traditional fruit flavors, honey, root beer and even peanut butter.
+While some may be artificially flavored, others may be infused with organic terpenes, there are dozens of flavors to choose from including traditional fruit flavors, honey, root beer and even peanut butter.

 Clear Rolling Papers – 100% natural and made from organic plant cellulose, these papers let you view your flower while you’re smoking it.
 These papers burn slowly and do not alter the flavor or aroma of your cannabis.